- A temp-to-hire strategy enables companies to evaluate potential employees firsthand.

-A temp-to-hire relationship starts with a short-term assignment that has the potential to lead to longer-term employment.
+A relationship starts with a short-term assignment that has the potential to lead to longer-term employment.
 During this initial trial period, your company has a firsthand opportunity to evaluate a worker's skills as they tackle your projects.
 And you also see just how well the person fits into your office culture.
 This real-world assessment offers a far more detailed picture of potential employees than a round of job interviews.

 At the same time, your temp-to-hire staff can see whether they’re comfortable with their job assignments, your work environment, their coworkers and their opportunities for career advancement.
-Through the day-to-day experiences of this trial period, both your company and your potential new hires can reach more realistic decisions about whether the fit is good on both sides.
+Through the day-to-day experiences of this trial period, your company and your potential new hires can reach more realistic decisions about whether the fit is good on both sides.
 And that can save your company the costs and disruption resulting from a bad hire.

 It's a good idea to state explicitly that you're offering a temp-to-hire position as you start the hiring process.
 If you're not certain whether there's enough ongoing work to justify a full-time role, mention that too.
-All that information will become part of the staffing agency's selection process, and temp-to-hire candidates will not be surprised by a longer-term job offer down the road — or your realization that there's not enough ongoing work after all.
+All that information becomes part of the staffing agency's selection process, and candidates will not be surprised by a longer-term job offer down the road — or your realization that there's not enough ongoing work after all.

-Build good relationships with temp-to-hire staff
+Build good relationships

-Keep in mind in mind that the temp-to-hire agreement is a trial period for your company too.
+Keep in mind that the temp-to-hire agreement is a trial period for your company too.
 And if you want first-rate temporary professionals to stick with your firm, it's important to make them feel valued.
 Of course, you also need to give them the support that's required to succeed at their assignments.
 Here are some tips for how to do that:

-- Prepare a welcoming workspace.
+Prepare a welcoming workspace.
 No one wants to show up for the first day of work and find an untidy work area that doesn't provide what's needed to do the job.
 Give temp-to-hire staff a space to call their own, and make sure all necessary equipment, supplies and communication tools — such as email and intranet access — are up and running.

-- Provide onboarding activities.
-The first days and weeks on the job are critical for any new employee's success, and that includes temp-to-hire staff who will be evaluated for a full-time role.
+Provide onboarding activities.
+The first days and weeks on the job are critical for any new employee's success, and that includes people who will be evaluated for a full-time role.
 To help them fit in and become as productive as possible, take the time to provide a mini-orientation.
 For example, include a tour of the office.
 Introduce them to key personnel.
 Explain how your department works and provide a brief summary of policies, procedures and expectations.